top of page

 For the most part, these are required, but be sure to opt for a company of your choosing so you can get a solid idea of all of the ins and outs of a house.
 So, why do this?
 Well, a comprehensive inspection can uncover potential issues, allowing you to negotiate repairs with the seller or make an informed decision about the purchase.

-Unfortunately, there have been homeowners who bought a house with issues they didnt know about that, most likely, the sellers already knew.
+Unfortunately, there have been homeowners who bought a house with issues they didn't know about that, most likely, the sellers already knew.
 This is something, of course, you’re going to want to try to avoid at all costs.

 You Need to Understand the Purchasing Agreement

 Specifically, you need to understand everything it’s saying; there’s going to be complex technology used, and you still need to understand this, too.
 So, be sure to carefully review and understand the terms of the purchase agreement.
-You absolutely need to pay attention to deadlines, contingencies, and any special conditions.
-Also, ideally, you should seek some legal advice if needed to ensure you fully comprehend the contractual obligations.

 Be Cautious with Deposits